Student Employment Appointments

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston ("university") offers student employment appointment opportunities for individuals who are enrolled in a degree or certification program at the university or another University of Texas institution.
-Since the student's primary objectives at the university are academic, the dean or designee of the school in which the student is enrolled is responsible for authorizing student employment appointments under the terms of this policy.
+The University of Texas Health Science Center at Houston ("University") offers student employment appointment opportunities for individuals who are enrolled in a degree or certification program at the University.
+Since the student's primary objectives at the University are academic, the dean or designee of the school in which the student is enrolled is responsible for authorizing student employment appointments under the terms of this policy.
 Opportunities of this kind are subject to the availability of funds.

 Students with employment appointments do not accrue paid vacation or sick leave.
 The time between semesters or academic terms generally is considered an active part of the training period and is not considered to be vacation or holiday.
 They are also excluded from participation in the Teacher Retirement System of Texas and the Optional Retirement Program.
-Students with employment appointments are subject to other applicable employment related policies.
-Students with student employment appointments of at least 50 percent time for four and one-half months or more become eligible to participate in the university group insurances and UTFLEX.
-Participation in the university group insurances is subject to the availability of funds.
+Students with employment appointments may be subject to other applicable employment related policies.
+Students with student employment appointments of at least 50 percent time for four and one-half months or more become eligible to participate in the University group insurances and UTFLEX.
+Participation in the University group insurances is subject to the availability of funds.

 Current National Institutes of Health/National Research Service Awards (NIH/NRSA) policy allows student trainees appointed on institutional training grants (T32, T34, T35, TL1 and the NSRA component of T90), and on individual research training fellowships (F30, F31, F32, and F33) to receive stipends for up to 60 calendar days (equivalent to 8 work weeks) of parental leave per year for the adoption or the birth of a child when those in comparable training positions at the grantee organization have access to this level of paid leave for this purpose.
 Graduate students appointed to at least 50% time for four and one-half months who believe they may be eligible for parental leave should discuss eligibility with the appropriate Dean’s Office.

-Out of state students employed as student assistants with academic duties in teaching or research programs of the university who are employed for at least 50 percent time on or before the official census date of an academic term are eligible for in-state tuition rates for that term if their employment relates to the student's degree program.
+Students otherwise not eligible for in-state tuition rates who are employed as student assistants with academic duties in teaching or research programs of the University for at least 50 percent time on or before the official census date of an academic term are eligible for in-state tuition rates for that term if their employment relates to the student's degree program.
 Employment must be for the duration of the period of enrollment for which the in-state tuition is awarded.